- Residence Hall Living

 - Towels, Blankets, Pillows, Extra -long twin sheets (36"x80")

 - Laundry basket, soap

 - Aquariums (Roommate consent required and written Housing Office permission, if over 20 gallons.)

 - Single-serve coffee/hot beverage appliances with an enclosed heating element (Keurig or similar brand) are allowed for use in residence hall rooms.

 What appliances are allowed for use in kitchenettes only?

-You can bring these but cannot use them in your room: coffee pot, popcorn popper, hot pot, and other cooking appliances.
+You can bring these but cannot use them in your room: coffee pot, popcorn popper, and hot pot.
 Please keep in mind that for your safety and the safety of others, all electrical appliances should be in good condition and UL approved.

 What is NOT allowed?